 Pick a Course

-Learning to play tabla is not as hard as it looks.
-Playing tabla, or is it locally referred to as “tabla bajana” is an art that even beginners can grasp easily.
+Learning to play Tabla is not as hard as it looks.
+Playing Tabla, or is it locally referred to as “tabla bajana” is an art that even beginners can grasp easily.
 Like every Indian classical instrument, it is best to take tabla lessons directly from teachers rather than relying on free online resources.
 Adhering to the traditional guru shishya parampara, at ipassio, our teachers take tabla classes online via video conferencing.
-This wonderful Indian percussion instrument requires students to develop their rhythmic skills as tabla can be performed both as solo and an accompanying instrument.
+This wonderful Indian percussion instrument requires students to develop their rhythmic skills as tabla can be performed both as solo and as an accompanying instrument.
 Beginner students usually take about a month or two to get the right sound from dayan and bayan.
 It can be frustrating for new students, but with the right guidance from a tabla master, you can get your basics strong.

 Tabla teachers at ipassio are some of the best musicians in the world.
 They can lay a strong basic foundation for your tabla learning as well as help you nurture your tabla career.
 You get access to famous tabla teachers right from your living room.
 Depending on the teachers available, you can get tabla lessons taken in different languages such as Marathi, Bengali, Punjabi, Hindi, English and many more.
 Teachers will also give you assignments and exercises that can be practiced after classes.
 This allows an all-round tabla learning for you.